 - Olive oil or coconut oil cooking spray

 - 1 cup (3 ounces) cacao powder (see notes)

 - ½ cup (3 ounces) coconut sugar

-- 1 medium avocado, 4½ ounces without the peel and pit
+- 1 medium avocado, 4½ ounces with the peel and pit removed

 - 1 medium banana, 3½ ounces without peel

 - 1 teaspoon cinnamon